-All checks representing payments to employees or vendors of Davis & Elkins College are issued from the Business Office under the supervision of the Vice President for Business and
+All checks representing payments to employees or vendors of Davis & Elkins College are issued from the Business Office under the supervision of the Vice President for Business and Administration.

-Administration.
 No other office, division, or department has authority to make payments or issue checks on behalf of the College.
 Vendors' checks are processed twice a week, typically occurring on Tuesday and Thursday.
 Payrolls occur twice a month, typically the 15th and 30th/31st.
 Checks issued through the College's Accounts Payable system must receive approval of the Vice President for Business and Administration or his/her designee prior to their release for distribution.
-Printed checks are attached to supporting documentation and initialed by the Vice President for Business and Administration or his/her designee before mailing.
-The Vice President for Business and Administration, or in the event this position is vacant, the duly appointed Business Manager or President, has the authority to approve individual checks or payrolls up to \$300,000.
+Printed checks are attached to supporting documentation and initialed by the Vice President for Business and Administration, or in the event this position is vacant, the duly appointed Business Manager or President, has the authority to approve individual checks or payrolls up to \$300,000.
 Payments more than \$300,000 must receive a second approval initial from the President.
 The individual providing the second approval must also initial the supporting documentation.